 - What is your competition doing?

 List all your strengths that exist now.
 Then, in turn, list all weaknesses that exist now.
 Be realistic, but avoid modesty!

 Step 2 – What might be…

 List all opportunities that exist in the future.
 Opportunities are potential future strengths.
-Then, in turn, list all threats that exist in the future.
+Next, make a list of all threats that you perceive in the future.
 Threats are potential future weaknesses.

 Step 3 – Plan of action…

 Evaluate your SWOT analysis worksheet with a view to creating an action plan to address each of the four areas.

 - Strengths need to be maintained, built upon, or leveraged.

 - Weaknesses need to be set right or stopped.

 - Opportunities need to be ranked by importance and optimized.